 The Charity is a company limited by guarantee.
-The members of the company are the Trustees named on page.
+The members of the company are the Trustees named on page 1.
+The address of the registered office is given in the charity information on page 1.
 In the event of the Charity being wound up, the liability in respect of the guarantee is limited to £10 per member of the Charity.